10 Secret Menu Dairy Queen Blizzards To Satisfy Your Ice Cream Craving

 Caramel Pie Delight Blizzard

-There's one problem with trying to replicate pie-inspired Blizzards right now: Most Dairy Queens have run out of pie pieces for the year and don't begin restocking them until the fall.
+There's one problem with trying to replicate pie-inspired Blizzards: Some Dairy Queens have run out of pie pieces.
 The secret Dairy Queen Caramel Pie Delight Blizzard calls for a vanilla Blizzard mixed up with caramel, fudge, chocolate chunks, and pie pieces.
 We had to substitute Nilla Wafers for the pie pieces.

 The source of this secret shake says it's inspired by chocolate turtle pie — we don't feel like chocolate turtle or caramel delight describes this pie Blizzard.
 A turtle implies chocolate, caramel, and a nut of choice (often peanuts or pecans), but there were no nuts in this recipe.
 The fudge and chocolate chunks also distract from the caramel.